lauri-hein/slate/source/includes/_openbanking.md

 ### Accounts

-Querying the accounts endpoint will return all the opened currency accounts of the consented user.
+Querying the accounts endpoint will return all open currency accounts of the consented user.

 **`GET /open-banking/v3.1/aisp/accounts`**